imaidenB/InaHeartbeat/README.md

 # Key Info

 > [!IMPORTANT]
-> *In a Heartbeat* can only run on Windows, OSX, Android, and 3DS.
+> *In a Heartbeat* can only run on Windows, OS X, Android, and 3DS.
 Sorry, Linux and iOS users!

 Just like *Doki Doki Literature Club!*, *In a Heartbeat* isn't over until the credits are finished.